HolzmanoLagrene/MacScavenger/README.md

  After successfully deploying the monitor nodes, the Shell is used to start and stop the data collection process by tying `setup`, `start` or `stop`.

+ To configure a valid database source for storing the monitored data.
+A folder must be placed in the folder `SyncDataBaseInterfaces`, implementing the interface `SyncDataBaseBaseClass`.
+  This class can then be loaded in the `MacScavengerSync` class and assigned as database with the following code:\
+  `self.database = CustomDataBase()`.

  ### Data Analysis
 The data anlysis process is started via the shell by typing `analyze` into the shell.